autonomys/sloth256-189/src/cpu/Documentation.md

           *High level summary:* this function multiplies its last two parameters (a, b) in modulo p, and writes the result back to its first parameter (out).

-          [mulx_mod_256_189](https://github.com/subspace/sloth256-189/blob/master/src/cpu/sloth256_189.c#L140) declaration can be found at line 140.

-          declaration:

           ```c
           void mulx_mod_256_189(vec256 out, const vec256 a, const vec256 b);
           ```

       - ***vec_is_equal:***

           *High level summary:* this function checks whether two vectors are equal.
-The last parameter defines till which point this check will be applied (maybe these two vectors are not equal, in this case, only the first (amount will be determined by the last parameter) limbs will be compared.
+The last parameter defines till which point this check will be applied.
+Maybe these two vectors are not equal, in this case, only the first (amount will be determined by the last parameter) limbs will be compared.

-          [vec_is_equal](https://github.com/subspace/sloth256-189/blob/master/src/cpu/sloth256_189.c#L120) declaration can be found at line 120.

-          declaration:

           ```c
           static inline bool_t vec_is_equal(const void *a, const void *b,